microsoft/WindowsAppSDK/specs/CameraCaptureUI/CameraCaptureUI.md

 **Important Note**:
 - Don't specify both size and aspect ratio in the `PhotoSettings`, doing so will cause an invalid argument exception.
 - `PhotoSettings` can't have a ratio or size specified with cropping disabled.
+Attempting to do so will result in an invalid argument exception.

 ## CameraCaptureUIPhotoCaptureSettings Properties